intel/ittapi/src/ittnotify_refcol/README.md

 # Instrumentation and Tracing Technology (ITT) API Reference Collector

-This is a reference implementation of the ITT API *dynamic* part that performs tracing data from ITT API function calls to log files.
+This is a reference implementation of the ITT API *dynamic* part that translates ITT API function calls into a
+[Perfetto / Chrome Trace Event](https://ui.perfetto.dev) trace written in JSON.
+The resulting file can be opened directly in <https://ui.perfetto.dev> or `chrome://tracing`.

 To use this solution, build the collector as a shared library and point the full library path to the `INTEL_LIBITTNOTIFY64` environment variable.